 Subsection (a).
+Disposition or removal of all or significantly all assets.
 Amendment.
 This subsection requires a charity to file with the attorney general any amendment to its governing documents that changes the purpose of the charity or results in a material change to the structure, governance, or activities of the charity.
 For example, a charity should report a change in voting structure, either the elimination of a class of voting members or the creation of voting members.
 [Need examples here of "material" changes].